H. Brandt Ayers: Me Too controversy

-In November 2017, during the Me Too movement, allegations that Ayers had physically assaulted female employees, in particular by spanking them, emerged.
+In November 2017, during the Me Too movement, allegations that Ayers had physically assaulted female employees by spanking them emerged.
 In January 2018 Ayers acknowledged that one of the incidents had occurred but claimed that this incident, which had occurred in his employee's home, had been on a doctor's advice to "calm her down".
-When confronted with a second incident that had occurred at the offices of the Star he stated that he would "Let the accusation stand".
-Subsequent research showed that allegations of spanking had been levelled against Ayers as early as 2007.
+When confronted with a second incident in which he allegedly spanked a 20-year old female employee 18 times with a metal ruler in the presence of another young employee Mike Stamler at the offices of the Star when he was 40 years old, he stated that he would "Let the accusation stand".
+Stamler then 22 said that he witnessed the assault in shock from across the room.
+Trisha O'Connor, a journalism professor who worked at the Star as a reporter and editor during the 1970s, told the Associated Press that such incidents perpetrated by him were common knowledge in the newsroom during that period.
+O'Connor and other female employees at the newspaper would warn new female workers to avoid Ayers.
+Ayers allegedly told his romantic dates that he would spank them if they knew him better.
+A second woman anonymous said that Ayers called her to his office later that year and spanked her after she missed covering a local meeting.
+Subsequent research showed that allegations of spanking had been levelled against Ayers as early as 2007 by former executives.

 Ayers initially refused to resign as head of Consolidated Publishing in the wake of the allegations.
 However, as further incidents emerged he resigned from his post at Consolidated Publishing and was replaced by his wife.
 Ayers was listed amongst prominent media figures to have been the subject of sexual harassment, assault, or other misconduct allegations during the Me Too movement.